Wendy Tan

 Diverse experience across different fields and job roles

-Voluntary experiences doing work that is different from his job
+Voluntary experiences doing work that is different from one's job

 2. Learning New Skills

-What skills have you been learning in the past six months?
+What skills have you been learning the past six months?

 What led you to learn these skills?